aardvark-community/research/Readme.md

-Selected work, aardvark related components are based on:
+Selected papers, core compontents are built on:

  - The aardvark rendering engine is based on incremental evaluation and dynamic compilation for efficient execution of graphics commands.
 [An Incremental Rendering VM](https://aardvark-community.github.io/renderingvm/) gives an overview on this topic.
  - Aardvark applications typically use [FShade](https://fshade.org/).
 Some of the concepts have been published earlier in [CoSMo: Intent-based Composition of Shader Modules](https://aardvark-platform.github.io/lins/).